sasanarakkha/pali-english-recitations/manuscript/markdown/recitations/teachings/principles-of-non-decline.md

 <div class="english">

-> Develop the perception of impermanence  ̓  the perception of not-self
+> Develop the perception of impermanence <span class="breathmark">'</span> the perception of not-self

 </div>